 Life Insurance from Manhattan Life Insurance Company:

 Manhattan Life sells the two traditional types of life insurance: term life and whole life.
-More sophisticated universal life, variable UL, and indexed UL are not presently available from Manhattan Life.
+More sophisticated universal life, variable UL, and indexed UL are unavailable from Manhattan Life.

 Term Life from Manhattan Life.